• As low as $391/Night

 • Private vacation home

 This Charleston home features 2 inviting bedrooms with 1 king bed and 1 queen bed.
-The comfortable living room with a couch bed provides an awe-inspiring space for relaxation.
-With amenities like AC, WiFi, and a washing machine, guests can savor a cozy stay.
+The comfortable living room with a couch bed provides an handsome space for relaxation.
+With amenities like AC, WiFi, and a washing machine, guests can appreciate a cozy stay.
 The 2 bathrooms come equipped with a hair dryer for added convenience.
 We think our place will help you experience everything Charleston has to offer.

 About the Area